 The Foundation periodically receives contributions in a form other than cash or investments.
 The Foundation recognizes a contributed asset at its estimated fair value at the date of gift, provided that the value of the asset and its estimated useful life meets the Foundation's capitalization policy.
-In 2019 and 2018, in-kind support includes donated media space having an estimated fair value of \$2,700,000.
+In 2020 and 2019, in-kind support includes donated media space having an estimated fair value of \$2,850,000 and \$2,700,000, respectively.
 The Foundation estimates the fair value of donated media space based on available information about the amounts of cash typically paid by buyers for similar media space, standard discounts given for similarly placed media, the media type and placement and other considerations.
-In 2018, in-kind support also includes \$15,200 of donated supplies and services related to a fundraising event that has been offset by costs of direct benefits to donors.
+The donated media space sponsorship ended at the end of 2020.